At Executive Board opening, Ann M. Veneman outlines key achievements for children

 NEW YORK, USA, 4 June 2008 – Executive Director Ann M. Veneman presented UNICEF’s annual report to the Executive Board’s second regular session of 2008, which began yesterday at United Nations headquarters in New York.

-The report summarizes the key achievements of UNICEF’s medium-term strategic plan for 2006-2009.
+The report summarises the key achievements of UNICEF’s medium-term strategic plan for 2006-2009.

 “This represents a 91 per cent decrease in measles,” Ms. Veneman said, adding that it also met the target set for 2010.

-Also in 2007, UNICEF helped to provide national water, sanitation and hygiene programmes in an unprecedented 96 countries, and its emergency education supplies reached 11.5 million children.
+Also in 2007, UNICEF helped to provide national water, sanitation and hygiene programs in an unprecedented 96 countries, and its emergency education supplies reached 11.5 million children.

 Still, many challenges to children’s health and well-being remain.
 The annual rate of reduction in child undernutrition is 1.5 per cent – a rate that is not sufficient to meet the Millennium Development Goal of halving the proportion of people living in extreme poverty and hunger by 2015.

 “While some 58 countries are on track for reaching the goal of reducing undernutrition by one-half, increases in food prices have the potential to undermine this limited progress,” Ms. Veneman said.

 More support is also needed to prevent the transmission of HIV from mothers to their children, Ms. Veneman told the board.
 Services are rapidly increasing – between 2006 and 2007, UNICEF doubled the number of antiretroviral drugs it purchased for AIDS treatment – but they still are not reaching all those in need.

 In addition, Ms. Veneman noted, UNICEF needs to do more in the area of gender equality.